-Beriev Be-200 Multipurpose Amphibious Aircraft, Russian Federation
+Beriev Be-200 Multipurpose Amphibious Aircraft, Russia

 The Beriev Be-200 is a multipurpose amphibious aircraft manufactured by Russia-based Irkut.
 The aircraft was developed under Irkut's first full-scale civil programme.
 The Be-200 cooperation programme includes key aviation industry companies such as Beriev Aircraft, Airbus, EADS-Irkut Seaplane (EISP) and EADS.